 Step 1: Individual Intake & Assessment session between Party A and the Mediator.
 Permission sought to contact the other party and assess their willingness to mediate.
 If ‘Yes’ we proceed as follows…

 Step 2: Individual Intake session between Party B and the Mediator.

-Step 3: Northern Frontiers Reception provides a number of available mediation session times over the next two weeks and confirms a suitable time with both parties.
+Step 3: Northern Frontiers Reception provides available mediation session times over the next two weeks and confirms a suitable time with both parties.

 Step 4: 1st joint Property Mediation session is held.
 This can be face-to-face, or via phone or videochat (MSTeams, Zoom etc).

 Additional mediation sessions may be required depending on the number of agenda items and progress made in the 1st mediation session.

 The Mediator records any agreement made in the form of a Record of Property Agreement.
 Both parties receive a copy of their agreement along with referral to legal advice as appropriate.

 In some circumstances the Mediator may assess your matter as ‘not appropriate’ for mediation and issue a s60I certificate for parenting matters, and/or a Proof of Mediation letter for property only matters (fee applies for property only matters).
 This may occur at any stage of the mediation process and because Mediators are bound by strict confidentiality requirements you are encouraged to direct any questions you may have about why your matter/s may not be appropriate for mediation.

 Julie Hodge, one of Cairns’ leading family law lawyers, recently published a book called ‘Moving On – What you need to know about Separation and Divorce’ in the hope it may assist people affected by family separation as they move through the family law system.
 For more information, or to purchase a copy, please click here.